WakiMak/trentent.github.io-forked/_posts/2018-04-02-corrupt-registry-repair-with-citrix-provisioning-services.md

 <img class="aligncenter size-full wp-image-2700" src="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.43.37-PM.png" alt="" width="646" height="483" srcset="http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.43.37-PM.png 646w, http://theorypc.ca/wp-content/uploads/2018/04/Screen-Shot-2018-04-02-at-9.43.37-PM-300x224.png 300w" sizes="(max-width: 646px) 100vw, 646px" />

-I have encountered this issue before, but I haven&#8217;t recorded my troubleshooting steps until now.
+I have encountered this issue before, but I haven't recorded my troubleshooting steps until now.

 Since this was a PVS target device, the easy method was deleting the version and trying to upgrade PowerShell to 5.1, which resulted in the same BSOD. Â So it was easily reproducible. Â So I tried it a few more times, because, why not?